Warhammer 40,000: Dawn of War 3

 - 26 % negative mentions

 The game's replayability is a contentious topic among reviewers, with many citing a lack of depth and variety in both the campaign and multiplayer modes.
 While some players appreciate the customization options and tactical decisions available in multiplayer, the linear campaign and limited factions significantly diminish overall replay value, leading to a consensus that the game falls short compared to its predecessors in the Dawn of War series.
-Overall, many recommend waiting for a sale due to the game's limited replayability and content.
+Overall, many recommend waiting for a sale, as the replayability is perceived as low, particularly for single-player experiences.

 “The elite system, coupled with the army doctrines, ensures that not only will you be able to customize an army to your play style, but you will also be able to experiment with hybrid builds and such to the extent that no two matches will be the same... this translates to high replayability, which is essential for multiplayer.”